Benjamin Banneker: Survey of the original boundaries of the District of Columbia

-Biographers have stated that Banneker's duties on the survey consisted primarily of making astronomical observations and calculations to establish base points, including one at Jones Point in Alexandria, Virginia, where the survey started and where the south corner stone was to be located.
+Banneker's role in the survey isn't entirely certain.
+Some biographers have stated that Banneker's duties consisted primarily of making astronomical observations and calculations to establish base points, including one at Jones Point in Alexandria, Virginia, where the survey started and where the south corner stone was to be located.
 They have also stated that Banneker maintained a clock that he used to relate points on the ground to the positions of stars at specific times.

-However, some have noted that Banneker's actual role in the survey is uncertain, as his involvement in the effort "rests on extremely meager documentation".
-An April 21, 1791, news report of the April 15 dedication ceremony for the first boundary stone (the south corner stone) stated that it was Andrew Ellicott who "ascertained the precise point from which the first line of the district was to proceed".
-The news report did not mention Banneker's name.
+However, there is little documentation to confirm Banneker's role and a news report covering the April 15 dedication ceremony for the first boundary stone (the south corner stone) credits Andrew Ellicott with "ascertain[ing] the precise point from which the first line of the district was to proceed" and did not mention Banneker.

-Banneker left the boundary survey in April 1791 within three months of its initiation because the time that he was devoting to the project was conflicting with the time that he had expected to use to calculate an ephemeris for the year of 1792.
-Further, the arrival of spring required him to direct more attention to his farm than was needed during the winter.
-In addition, Andrew Ellicott's younger brothers, Benjamin and Joseph Ellicott, who usually assisted Andrew, had completed the New York survey and were able to join the survey of the federal district at around that time.
+Banneker left the boundary survey in April 1791 due to other commitments, particularly the calculation of an ephemeris for the year of 1792.
+The arrival of spring also required him to direct more attention to his farm than was needed during the winter.
+Banneker, therefore, returned to his home near Ellicott's Mills.

-Banneker therefore returned to his home near Ellicott's Mills.
-The Ellicotts and other members of the surveying team then laid the remaining Virginia marker stones later in 1791.
-The team laid the Maryland stones and completed the boundary survey in 1792.
+Andrew Ellicott's two younger brothers, who usually assisted him, had completed the New York survey about the same time and were able to join the survey of the federal district.
+The surveying team laid the remaining Virginia marker stones in 1791, laying the Maryland stones and completed the boundary survey in 1792.